stevemussmann/admixturePipeline/README.md

 A pipeline that accepts VCF and PLINK files to run through Admixture

 ## Citing AdmixPipe
 AdmixPipe v2.0 is published in BMC Bioinformatics.
-A manuscript is currently in preparation for v3.1.
+A manuscript is currently in preparation for v3.2.
 For now, please cite the 2020 publication if you use any part of this pipeline:

 S.M.
 Mussmann, M.R.
 Douglas, T.K.
 Chafin, M.E.
 Douglas 2020.
 AdmixPipe: population analyses in ADMIXTURE for non-model organisms.
 BMC Bioinformatics 21:337.
 DOI: 10.1186/s12859-020-03701-4

-## IMPORTANT CHANGES IN v3.1 (updated 8-July-2023)
+## IMPORTANT CHANGES IN v3.2 (updated 11-November-2023)

-This README.md file is for AdmixPipe v3.1, which has several changes, bug fixes, and enhancements to existing modules.
+This README.md file is for AdmixPipe v3.2, which has several changes, bug fixes, and enhancements to existing modules.
 Two new modules were also developed for the following purposes:
 1) submission of admixturePipeline.py output to the CLUMPAK pipeline.
 2) assessment of the best K using the evalAdmix package (http://www.popgen.dk/software/index.php/EvalAdmix).

-Some outputs from AdmixPipe v2.0 are not compatible with v3.1 because json files are now utilized to record data and file names from early parts of the pipeline that are needed for later modules.
+Some outputs from AdmixPipe v2.0 are not compatible with v3.2 because json files are now utilized to record data and file names from early parts of the pipeline that are needed for later modules.
 If you require the v2.0 scripts for any reason, they are still available from the prior releases on this page (v2.0.2 was the final release of AdmixPipe v2.0).

-Other important notes for v3.1:
+Other important notes for v3.2:
-1) AdmixPipe v3.1 requires Python 3.
+1) AdmixPipe v3.2 requires Python 3.
 2) Some command line options have changed slightly (especially long form commands - you can retrieve the current list of commands from any module by executing it with the --help option).
 3) A Docker container is now the preferred method for installation.
 4) CLUMPAK is now installed in the Docker container.
 5) The submitClumpak.py module will submit admixturePipeline.py outputs to the Docker container installation of CLUMPAK ('Main pipeline' and 'BestK' pipeline).
-7) The data processing and plotting functions of the cvSum.py module underwent a complete rewrite for v3.1.
+7) The data processing and plotting functions of the cvSum.py module underwent a complete rewrite for v3.2.
-8) PLINK .bed and .ped files are now accepted as direct input.
-Minor allele frequency and missing data filtering options are enabled for loci.
+8) PLINK .bed and .ped files are accepted as direct input.
 Individual-based missing data filtering is not enabled for PLINK files.
 9) The '-r / --remove' option was removed from admixturePipeline.py.
-This option's behavior became unnecessary because individuals not listed in your popmap are now automatically filtered by both VCFtools and PLINK.
+This option became redundant because individuals not listed in your popmap are now automatically filtered by both VCFtools and PLINK.

 ## Installation & Setup for AdmixPipe v3:

 ### Docker Setup
-This pipeline was written for Unix based operating systems, such as the various Linux distributions and Mac OS X. As of v3.1, we have achieved greater platform independence and ease of installation through development of a Docker container.
+This pipeline was written for Unix based operating systems, such as the various Linux distributions and Mac OS X. As of v3.2, we have achieved greater platform independence and ease of installation through development of a Docker container.
 This is the preferred method for running AdmixPipe.
 To get started, install [Docker](https://www.docker.com/) on your machine and pull the Docker image using the following command:

 ```
-docker pull mussmann/admixpipe:3.1
+docker pull mussmann/admixpipe:3.2
 ```

 Launch the container by first placing the [runDocker.sh script](https://github.com/stevemussmann/admixturePipeline/blob/master/Docker/runDocker.sh) in the folder from which you want to run the container.
 Then execute the script as shown below.